selmali11/sql-learning-journey/README.md

 ---

-### Concept 18: Indexes

-**User Inquiry**: Why use a unique index?
+### Inquiry 2: Why use a unique index?
 In what situations do we opt for a unique index vs a regular index?

 **Response to Inquiry**: